machado-jose/tabu-search-for-graph-coloring/README.md

 ## Observation

-In the example file, it is important separate the number with **tab** for program can read the data successful
+In the example file, it is important separate the number with **space** for program can read the data successful